publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch64/schVI/m__us_usc_t7_s3222.md

                 (ii) __Redistribution__

-                    Federal funds that are deducted under clause (i) for a fiscal year shall be redistributed by the Secretary in accordance with the formula set forth in subsection (b)(2)(B) of this section to those eligible institutions for which no deduction under clause (i) has been taken for that fiscal year.
+                    Federal funds that are deducted under clause (i) for a fiscal year shall be redistributed by the Secretary in accordance with the formula set forth in subsection (b)(2)(B) to those eligible institutions for which no deduction under clause (i) has been taken for that fiscal year.

     (b) __Allocation and distribution of appropriated funds__